Edwardzzz-c/pytrak/README.md

 Latest (11/17/2023, KSL): we were able to run on katelyn's machine!
 Does require configuring libusb to work.

 Latest (02/12/2024, JP): we run it in the bimanual manipulation machine.
 It required steps 3.1 and 3.2.

-TODO (AEC): write a script to automatically convert and save rosbag to csv upon close.
-TODO (KSL): get joint angles from transforms.